-Two-time IRONMAN 70.3 World Champion Gustav Iden is one of the superstars currently putting Norway very much on the triathlon map.
+Two-time IRONMAN 70.3 World Champion and now current IRONMAN World Champion Gustav Iden is one of the superstars putting Norway very much on the triathlon map.

 Born in Bergen in May 1996, Iden has proved himself at the very highest level with some astonishing performances in recent years – particularly in middle-distance races.

 Part of the ‘golden generation’ of Norwegians which includes fellow Bergen boys Kristian Blummenfelt and Casper Stornes, Iden has proved himself one of THE shining stars of the sport.

 His 70.3 World Championship victories in Nice in 2019 and St George in 2021 were both stunning in their execution – with Iden showcasing his devastating ability on the bike and run.

 And then in October 2022 when the race returned to its spiritual home of Kona, Iden – in his trademark lucky hat – chased down long-time leader Sam Laidlow to win the IRONMAN World Championship in a record-breaking time.

 A keen cyclist who loved running before beginning his triathlon career, Iden has worked hard to improve his swimming as he seeks to become the perfect all-round triathlete.

 Iden and his Norwegian team-mates have enjoyed some golden moments in short-course competition too, notably that clean sweep of the World Triathlon Bermuda podium in 2018 when he finished third behind the aforementioned Stornes and Blummenfelt.

 Gustav won his first national titles in triathlon and duathlon before finishing seventh at the 2015 Junior World Championships in Chicago, USA.
 He then entered the elite category and won his first event in 2017 when he picked up the Karlovy Vary ITU World Cup in Czech Republic with a time of 1:49:06, beating Stornes by over two minutes.